The process of combining multiple accounts into a single account during the transition to Office 365.

 In Office 365, your primary address is the email address associated with your Office 365 account that will appear as your "From" address on emails and calendar invites.
 It will also appear as a result in the address look up feature in Office 365.
 For further information, click here.

-Office 365 accounts that are intended to be used for shared/changing roles (e.g., info, secretary, webmaster, newsletter, feedback, etc.) or service/programmatic access (e.g., printers, copiers, mailers).
-These accounts can be accessed via a linked NetID or by using the service account's direct username/password.
-More information about the types of accounts available in Office 365 can be found here.
+Office 365 service accounts are intended to be used for shared/changing roles (e.g., info, secretary, webmaster, newsletter, feedback, etc.) or service/programmatic access (e.g., printers, copiers, mailers).
+Service accounts can be accessed via all Outlook clients.
+Learn more about the types of accounts available within Office 365.

 A sub-domain is a domain that is part of a larger domain; the only domain that is not also a sub-domain is the root domain.
 For example, doit.wisc.edu and engr.wisc.edu are sub-domains of the wisc.edu domain.